Instill AI

 Systematic Review with AI: Screen and Extract Data from Research Papers in Minutes

 What if AI could read your papers, extract structured data into a table, and keep a citation for every single value?
+That’s what Instill AI Collection does.

 This is the first of two articles on running a systematic review with Instill AI.
 Here, we walk through screening and data extraction.
-In From Structured Data to Forest Plot: Powering Meta-Analysis with AI-Extracted Evidence, we cover how to turn that structured data into forest plots, paper sections, and a living review.
+In

 Key Takeaways

-- AI reads your PDFs directly — upload papers as files, and each column extracts specific data points with citations back to the source paragraph.
+• AI reads your PDFs directly — upload papers as files, and each column extracts specific data points with citations back to the source paragraph.

-- Define once, extract all — instead of asking the same question 15 times in a chat, you define each extraction rule once as a column instruction.
+• Define once, extract all — instead of asking the same question 15 times in a chat, you define each extraction rule once as a column instruction.
 The AI applies it to every paper.

-- Every value is traceable — unlike Excel, every AI-extracted data point links back to the exact section of the source paper.
+• Every value is traceable — unlike Excel, every AI-extracted data point links back to the exact section of the source paper.

 The Problem: Data Extraction Is the Systematic Review Bottleneck